tsuki-lang/tsuki/spec.md

 val (x, _, z, _) = (1, 2, 3, 4)
 ```

-A tuple's maximum allowed size is 8 fields.
-If more than that is needed, a named object should be used.

 ## Objects

 An object is a named type containing user-defined fields.
 An object is declared like so: